Avijit2103/customercarechatbot/README.md

 The script starts by importing the required libraries, including NLTK, NumPy, Pandas, and warnings.

 **Loading Data**

 The script loads a text file containing common responses, which is used to train the bot.

 **Preprocessing**

 The script preprocesses the data by tokenizing the text into sentences and words, and removing punctuation.

 **Defining Functions**

 The script defines several functions, including:

-check_status: retrieves policy information based on a given policy ID
-LemTokens: lemmatizes tokens using the WordNet lemmatizer
-LemNormalize: normalizes text by removing punctuation and converting to lowercase
-greet: responds to greetings
+*1.check_status*: retrieves policy information based on a given policy ID *LemTokens*: lemmatizes tokens using the WordNet lemmatizer *LemNormalize*: normalizes text by removing punctuation and converting to lowercase *greet*: responds to greetings
-response: responds to user queries using cosine similarity and TF-IDF vectorization Main Loop
+*response*: responds to user queries using cosine similarity and TF-IDF vectorization Main Loop
 The script enters a main loop where it waits for user input.
 If the user types a greeting, it responds accordingly.
 If the user types a query, it uses the response function to generate a response.
 If the user types "bye", it ends the conversation.